fcamara7/GeneidTRAINerDocker/README.md

 To obtain the actual command line for the training pipeline type:

 **docker run -it geneidtrainerdocker**
-_Usage: /scripts/geneidTRAINer4docker.pl -species H.sapiens -gff `<gffname>` -fastas `<fastasname>` -results `<results_dir>` -reduced `<yes/no>` -userdata `<configfilenamepath> (optional)` -branch `<pathmemefilename profile#> (optional)`_
+_Usage: /scripts/geneidTRAINer4docker.pl -species `<speciesname>` -gff `<gffname>` -fastas `<fastasname>` -results `<results_dir>` -reduced `<yes/no>` -userdata `<configfilenamepath> (optional)` -branch `<pathmemefilename profile#> (optional)`_

 The "minimal" set of options needed to run geneidTRAINer in the context of docker are:

-**docker run -u $(id -u):$(id -g) -v `<userselecteddir>`/:/data -w /data geneidtrainerdocker -species M.cingulata -gff ./input/M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2 -fastas ./input/M.cingulata.4training.fa -results ./output/ -reduced no**
+**docker run -u $(id -u):$(id -g) -v `<userselecteddir>`/:/data -w /data geneidtrainerdocker -species M.cingulata -gff ./input/M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2 -fastas ./input/M.cingulata.4training.fa -results ./output/ -reduced no -userdata ./output/config.ext**

 The example above uses test data found in https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing.

 ***https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing*** contains a number of files that can be used to test the geneidTRAINer program contained within the distributed docker image, as well as a sample config file where the user can select some values that would override the automatic selections set by the GeneidTRAINer pipeline.

-Below we briefly describe the options that are required (and optional) to run geneidTRAINer in the context of the sample sequences provided as a test case:
+Below we briefly describe sp,e of the command line options used to run geneidTRAINer in the context of the sample sequences provided as a test case:

-**1. M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2**
+**1. -species** M.cingulata

+The mandatory command line parameter **-species** should have the name of the species being trained with the first letter of the Genus name and the species designation, with a dot and no spaces between genus letter and species name.

+**2. -gff** M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2

-a GFF2 file that includes 100 gene models used to "mock" train (80) geneid for the hymenoptera species _M.cingulata_ as well as to "mock" evaluate (20) the resulting parameter file (which should be named by the program as **"M.cingulata.geneid.optimized.param"**.
-The coordinates represented in this are genomic and correspond to the contigs and scaffolds in "M.cingulata.4training.fa".When training geneid for any species the user should provide GeneidTRAINer with a ggf2 with this format.
+The mandatory command line parameter **-gff** should be a GFF2 file that in our test case includes 100 gene models used to "mock" train (80) geneid for the hymenoptera species _M.cingulata_ as well as to "mock" evaluate (20) the resulting parameter file (which should be named by the program as **"M.cingulata.geneid.optimized.param"**.

-**2. M.cingulata.4training.fa**
+The coordinates represented in this GFF2 file are genomic and correspond to the contigs and scaffolds in "M.cingulata.4training.fa".
+When training geneid for any species the user should provide GeneidTRAINer with a GFF2 with this format.

+**3. -fastas** M.cingulata.4training.fa

-File containing a few contigs/scaffolds of the hymenoptera species _M.cingulata_ which incorporate the 100 gene models used to train/evaluate geneid for this species.
+The mandatory command line parameter **-fastas** should consist of a multi-FASTA file containing a few contigs/scaffolds of (in this test case) the hymenoptera species _M.cingulata_ which incorporate the 100 gene models used to train/evaluate geneid for this species.
+When training geneid for any species the user should provide GeneidTRAINer with a multi-FASTA file corresponding to the GFF2 models selected under **-gff**

-**3. config.ext**
+**4. -userdata** config.ext

-a "user-configurable file" in which the user rather than the program selects a few of the parameters needed to generate an optimized geneid prediction file for your species of interest.
+the optional command line option **-userdata** should have the path to a "user-configurable file" (_i.e._ config.ext) in which the user rather than the program selects a few of the parameters needed to generate an optimized geneid prediction file for your species of interest.

 Currently the user can select **minimum and maximum intron size**, **minimum and maximum intergenic distance** (values to be incorporated into the gene model portion of the parameter file).
 The user can also select the **start and end coordinates of the acceptor, donor, start (and for a few species branch) profiles** which are incorporated into the parameter file as PWMs (POSITION-WEIGHT MATRICES) of Markov models of order 1.